dklieb/share/IPs_and_subnets.md

 In addition to the IP address being a unique identifier for the device, it also contains information about the network ID and the host ID.
 A network ID is the subnet that the device belongs to, and the host ID is an identifier for the device itself.

-The following table shows how to identify the network ID and then host ID based on the 192.168.0.1 address example:
+The following table shows how to identify the network ID and the host ID based on the 192.168.0.1 address example:

 | Network ID | Network ID | Network ID | Host ID |
 | ---------- | ---------- | ---------- | ------- |